-- Goal 1: Guide the efficient use of land through a unified vision of planned growth in recognition of resource limitations and town goals and objectives. - Goal 2: Plan for a desirable pattern of land use that contributes to the realization of the town's goals and objectives for the future.
+- Goal 1: Guide the efficient use of land through a unified vision of planned growth in recognition of resource limitations and County goals and objectives. - Goal 2: Plan for a desirable pattern of land use that contributes to the realization of the county's, towns', and villages' goals and objectives for the future.